machbase/machbase/content/en/neo/api-mqtt/write.md

     -f data-write.json
 ```

 Since `db/write` works in `INSERT ...
-INTO...` SQL statement, it is required to provide the columns in json payload.
+INTO...` SQL statement, it is required the columns in json payload.
 Content of `data-write.json` is below.

 ```json
 {